Home > Citizenship and Residency > Europe > Turkey > Moving to Turkey > Healthcare in Turkey in 2025: Expats and Foreigners

 The family healthcare centers are available throughout the country, offering primary care to residents and citizens of all ages.

-Important to note: Rural areas may not have sufficient facilities, something to be aware of if you have an existing medical condition.
+Important to note: Rural areas may not have sufficient facilities, something to be aware of if you have an existing medical condition and are considering moving to Turkey.

 Healthcare in Turkey for Retirees